 In addition, the DZUVEO Agreement requires us to manufacture and supply DZUVEO to Aguettant.
-As mentioned above, we were obligated to manufacture and supply Zalviso under the Grünenthal Agreements for use in Europe and their other licensed territories and will likely be required to do so under any New Arrangement.
-If we are unable to establish a reliable commercial supply of DZUVEO for Aguettant, and, if a New Arrangement is entered into, Zalviso for Europe, we may be unable to satisfy our obligations under the DZUVEO Agreement or any New Arrangement in a timely manner or at all, and we may, as a result, be in breach of such agreements.
-If any such breach, or other breach, were to be material and remain uncured, it could result in termination of the agreement, which in turn could, in the case of a New Arrangement, result in us being responsible for indemnification of losses suffered by SWK under the Royalty Monetization.
+If we are unable to establish a reliable commercial supply of DZUVEO for Aguettant, we may be unable to satisfy our obligations under the DZUVEO Agreement in a timely manner or at all, and we may, as a result, be in breach of then DZUVEO Agreement.
+If any such breach, or other breach, were to be material and remain uncured, it could result in termination of the DZUVEO Agreement.
 If any of these events were to occur, our business would be materially adversely affected.

-We rely on limited sources of supply for the active pharmaceutical ingredient, or API, of DSUVIA and Zalviso and any disruption in the chain of supply may cause a delay in supplying DSUVIA and Zalviso.
+We rely on limited sources of supply for the active pharmaceutical ingredient, or API, of DSUVIA and any disruption in the chain of supply may cause a delay in supplying DSUVIA.

-Currently we only have one supplier qualified as a vendor for the manufacture of DSUVIA, known as DZUVEO in Europe, and Zalviso with the FDA and EMA, respectively.
+Currently we only have one supplier qualified as a vendor for the manufacture of DSUVIA, known as DZUVEO in Europe, with the FDA and EMA, respectively.
 If supply from the approved vendor is interrupted, there could be a significant disruption in commercial supply.
 Any alternate vendor would need to be qualified through an NDA supplement and/or an MAA variation which could result in delays.
 The FDA or other regulatory agencies outside of the United States may also require additional trials if a new sufentanil supplier is relied upon for commercial production.